Cytus: Cytus II

-In these ending, the player will find themselves awoken in a hospital three months later.
-A.R.C. decides to decommission the library and to improve transparency.
+In these endings, the player will find themselves awoken in a hospital three months later.
+A.R.C. decides to decommission the library and improve transparency.
 Rin breaks out of A.R.C. and starts living a normal life, blending in with the crowd and hiding the fact that she is an Architect.
-Joe rebuilds his cafe that was destroyed in a drone attack, Neko gave up from game streamers to walking in musician carrier path and found the foundation help victims in Vanessa events, Xenon's sister is successfully recovered from OS space, and the world bring back into a peace without Vanessa.
-And in a post-credit's scene, Ivy can be seen damaged in somewhere that surrounded by a group of Architects Units.
+Joe rebuilds his cafe that was destroyed in a drone attack, Neko gives up from game streamer to walking in a musician career path and finds the foundation to help victims in Vanessa events, Xenon's sister is successfully recovered from OS space, and the world bring back into a peace without Vanessa.
+In a post-credit scene, Ivy can be seen damaged somewhere surrounded by a group of Architects' Units.

-Before the player woke up (in good or neutral ending), the player still searching the OS Space and create new feature called Object Analysis (OA) that player can virtualize and analyze the object within the OS Space.
-With this ability the player it seem to virtualize Paff and Vanessa in OS space by accident.
-With memory in OS Space and OS Log, they both knew that the players watched and read stories about their lives, including the other character that the player was played.
-Because the players characters is a test subject "E00200", a person that let into secret experimented with the Ender Virus by Violette and immunization to the virus.
-But it cause you fell into a coma for a long time and your consciousness is still driving into the OS space for 10 years (since the release of first Cytus game).
-While in this state, you can travel forward, backward, moving around timeline, watching everyone, read the files, log, interfere to the virtual internet, and develop new ability call "Eye of Horus", an ability that can connect to the OS Space from the real world.
-However, your travel in OS Space it's cause you to lose the memory and any emotions that human have.
+Before the player wakes up (in a good or neutral ending), the player still searches the OS Space and creates a new feature called Object Analysis (OA) the player can virtualize and analyze the object within the OS Space.
+With this ability the player seem to virtualize Paff and Vanessa in OS space by accident.
+With memory in OS Space and OS Log, they both knew that the players watched and read stories about their lives, including the other character that the player played.
+The player character is a test subject "E00200", a person who let into a secret experiment with the Ender Virus by Violette and immunized to the virus.
+But it causes you to fall into a coma for a long time and your consciousness is still driving into the OS space for 10 years (since the release of the first Cytus game).
+While in this state, you can travel forward, and backward, move around the timeline, watch everyone, read files, log in, interfere with the virtual internet, and develop a new ability called "Eye of Horus", an ability that can connect to the OS Space from the real world.
+However, your travel in OS Space it's cause you to lose your memory and any emotions that humans have.